-7. Swing-Top Amber Bottles
+9. Swing-Top Bottles

-If you are going to be making fermented beverages, and you want to safely carbonate them, then I really urge you to get a set of these bottles, sometimes called "Grolsch" bottles.
-The seal that the swing-top provides lends itself to well-carbonated, bubbly beverages like kombucha and ginger ale, as opposed to reusing other jars that don't have as tight of a seal.
+If you are going to be making fermented beverages and you want to safely carbonate them, then I really urge you to get a set of flip-top bottles, sometimes called "Grolsch" bottles.
+The seal that the swing-top provides lends itself to well-carbonated, bubbly beverages like kombucha, water kefir and ginger ale, as opposed to reusing other jars that don't have as tight of a seal.

 11. Mixing cups and spoons

-2. A Kraut Pounder (aka a "pickle packer")
+Kraut Pounder (aka a "pickle packer")

-Crocks come in larger sizes, from one gallon to huge crocks over ten or twenty five gallons, so you can make a big batch of pickles and store them in your root cellar for the whole year.
-Many even come with a ceramic weight to fit inside.
+Crocks come in larger sizes, from one gallon to over ten or more gallons, so you can make a very big batch of pickles and store them in your root cellar for the whole year.
+Many even come with a ceramic weight to fit inside and even some with lids.
 Just be sure your crock is lead-free, especially if it is a vintage crock.

 I started out making sauerkraut in a gallon crock and have since moved to the glass jars, but that is purely preference.
 Even when making ferments in a crock, I transfer them to a glass jar for storage in the fridge, which is why the jars made the essential list and the crock didn't.
 They both are awesome to have around!
-Plus, having a big crock on your counter will give you major homesteader/hipster points.
+Plus, having a big crock on your counter will give you major homesteader points.

+Now that you have stocked your kitchen properly, you are ready to ferment almost anything.
 Be prepared to heal your gut, nourish your family and impress your friends!